 Once you find an agency that interests you, it’s time to show them what you’ve got.
 Many agencies’ websites will include online submission forms that usually require a modeling headshot and three-quarter to full-body photo.
 Requirements differ depending on the agency—for instance, JAG Models co-founder Gary Dakin told Backstage that interested parties should “send digitals of just your face without makeup and one full-body in a bathing suit, preferably, and your hair pulled back.”
 Agencies will also include open-call information on their websites, which generally happen weekly.

 - Reputable modeling agencies are highly selective.
 If you show up and they’re immediately willing to sign you regardless of your experience, question their motives—especially if they ask for money.

 - Bona fide agencies don’t require you to take their classes or use their photographers.
 They may provide a list of recommended coaches or photographers in your area, but they shouldn’t pressure you to use a specific one or try to sell you something in their agency agreement.

 - Legitimate agents make a commission off the gigs they find for you.
 If they engage in hard-sell techniques for classes, photos, contests, or representation, beware.
 That’s how they’re making their money, not by finding you work.

+Even if you do have a steady survival job and are starting to book modeling jobs, you may still find yourself pinching pennies.
 The first step to financial success is knowing how much money you need to make ends meet.
-To find your “make-or-break” number, add your bare-bones cost of living for one month (housing, food, public transit), then add another 10 percent to that number “because life is always more expensive than you anticipate,” personal finance author and Backstage Expert Stefanie O’Connell says.
+To find your “make-or-break” number, add your bare-bones cost of living for one month (housing, food, public transit), then add another 10 percent to that number “because life is always more expensive than you anticipate,” says personal finance author and finance writer Stefanie O’Connell.

 Ready to get your catwalk on?
 Check out Backstage’s modeling listings!